Effective dynamics of the Schwarzschild black hole interior with inverse triad corrections: Issues raised by the new corrections

 The lapse (\ref{eq:N(1)}), however, is not the only choice for which the effective Hamiltonian will be the same as the Hamiltonian \cite{Corichi:2015xia}, in the limit $\beta_{1},\beta_{2}\to1$.
 In fact any other lapse functions $N^{(2)}$, such that $\lim_{\beta_{1},\beta_{2}\rightarrow1}N^{(1)}=\lim_{\beta_{1},\beta_{2}\rightarrow1}N^{(2)}$, will do, for which $N^{(2)}=\frac{\gamma\delta_{b}\sqrt{p_{c}}}{\beta_{2}\sin\left(\delta_{b}b\right)}$ is an example.

 One of the differences due to the presence of the $\beta_{1},\beta_{2}$ functions is related to the minimum value of $p_{c}$.
-In classical theory, at the horizon, $p_{c}=4G^{2}M^{2}$, and by approaching the singularity, $p_{b}\to0$ and $p_{c}\to0$, and the latter plays a more crucial rule as can be seen from (\ref{eq:Sch-corresp}).
+In classical theory, at the horizon, $p_{c}=4G^{2}M^{2}$, and by approaching the singularity, $p_{b}\to0$ and $p_{c}\to0$, as stated in \ref{eq:t-singular}.
 But, in the effective theory, due to the discreteness of the geometry, both of these functions bounce at the singularity and their minimum is related to the minimum length.
 In our model however, regardless of the lapse function, this minimum is different from what has been computed in previous works.
 To get this minimum value, we first note that

 is a weak Dirac observable since